JoshLiCoding/Kanban-Board-UI/README.md

 ## Approach
 Front-end ReactJS corresponds with the back-end Kanban API (with MongoDB server) through the Fetch API.
 Material UI is also utilized with ReactJS.

+Some aspects inspired by the To-Do Board on Notion

 ## Architecture
 Single webpage, tasks within columns.